The Song of the South Pacific: Fiji & the Mamanuca Islands

 Yanuya Island, Fiji

-It was obvious that the Seapray’s regular visits were a highlight of their day and they truly enjoyed interacting with visitors to their village.
-(A few future South Sea Cruises crew members among them, no doubt.)
+It’s obvious that the Seapray’s regular visits are a highlight of their day and they truly enjoy interacting with visitors to their village.

 Mana Island Fiji Mamanucas